tharani247/dwolla-intern-assessment/README.md

 ## Submitting

+1. Complete the assessment sometime within the next 3 days
-1. Push your solution to your repo
+2. Push your solution to your repo
-2. Make sure that your repo is public
+3. Make sure that your repo is public
-3. Send us a link to your repo so that we can review it
+4. Email [cfinholt@dwolla.com & jgens@dwolla.com](mailto:cfinholt@dwoll.com,%20jgens@dwolla.com) a link to your repo so that we can review it